VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - Set up the game window and initialize the core components
 - Add and manipulate entities within the scene
 - Implement basic interactivity using the keyboard and mouse
+- Basic output to the console or screen

+## What You'll Learn 🎯

+By the end of this post, you will have a solid foundation in using the Stride Community Toolkit's code-only feature to create a simple game.
+You’ll learn how to:

+- Set up the game window and initialize the core components.
+- Add and manipulate entities within the scene.
+- Implement basic interactivity using the keyboard and mouse.

+Whether you’re a seasoned developer or new to game development, this post will guide you through the essential steps to get your first game up and running with Stride.
+Ready to dive in?
+Let’s get started! 🚀

 ## Basic Terminology 📚

+Before diving into the steps, it's helpful to understand some key terms that will be used throughout this guide:

 - [Stride 3D](https://www.stride3d.net/): A C# game engine for creating 2D/3D games and visualizations.
 - [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html): A collection of extensions and helpers for the Stride 3D engine.
 - [Code-Only](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html): A feature of the toolkit that allows you to create a game without using the Game Studio.
-- [Scene](https://doc.stride3d.net/latest/en/manual/game-studio/scenes.html): A collection of entities that make up the game world.
+- [Scene](https://doc.stride3d.net/latest/en/manual/game-studio/scenes.html): The container for entities, which defines the game world or environment.
-- [Entity](https://doc.stride3d.net/latest/en/api/Stride.Engine.Entity.html): A game object that represents an entity in the scene and aggregates multiple EntityComponents.
+- [Entity](https://doc.stride3d.net/latest/en/api/Stride.Engine.Entity.html): An object in the scene that can represent anything from a 3D model to a camera or light and aggregates multiple EntityComponents.
 - [EntityComponent](https://doc.stride3d.net/latest/en/api/Stride.Engine.EntityComponent.html): A base component that defines the behavior or properties of an entity.
 Other components inherit from this class.
-- [RigidbodyComponent](https://doc.stride3d.net/latest/en/api/Stride.Physics.RigidbodyComponent.html): A component that enables physics interactions for an entity.
+- [RigidbodyComponent](https://doc.stride3d.net/latest/en/api/Stride.Physics.RigidbodyComponent.html): A physics component that allows an entity to respond to forces like gravity and collisions.
 - [Graphics Compositor](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html): A component that organizes how scenes are rendered in the Stride engine.
 - [Camera](https://doc.stride3d.net/latest/en/manual/graphics/cameras/index.html): A camera that allows viewing the scene from different angles.
 - [Camera Controller](https://doc.stride3d.net/latest/en/tutorials/csharpintermediate/third-person-camera.html): A script that enables basic camera movement using keyboard and mouse inputs.
 - [3D Primitive](https://doc.stride3d.net/latest/en/api/Stride.Graphics.GeometricPrimitives.GeometricPrimitive.Cube.html): A basic 3D model, such as a capsule, cube, or sphere.
-- **Collider**: A component that defines the shape of an entity for physics interactions.
+- [Collider](https://doc.stride3d.net/latest/en/manual/physics/colliders.html): A component that defines the shape of an entity for physical interactions.
-- **Physics Engine**: A system that simulates physical interactions between entities in the scene.
+- [Physics Engine](https://doc.stride3d.net/latest/en/manual/physics/index.html): A system that simulates physical interactions between entities in the scene.
-- **Profiler**: A tool that monitors performance metrics like frames per second (FPS) and memory usage.
+- [Profiler](https://doc.stride3d.net/latest/en/manual/troubleshooting/profiling.html): A tool that monitors performance metrics like frames per second (FPS) and memory usage.
-- **Skybox**: A textured 3D model that provides a background for the scene.
+- [Skybox](https://doc.stride3d.net/latest/en/manual/graphics/textures/skyboxes-and-backgrounds.html): A textured 3D model that provides a background for the scene.
-- **Game Loop**: The main loop that drives the game, updating the state and rendering the scene.
+- [Game Loop](https://en.wikipedia.org/wiki/Video_game_programming#Game_structure): The main loop that drives the game, updating the state and rendering the scene.
-- **Update Method**: A callback method that is called every frame to update the game state.
+- [Update Method](https://doc.stride3d.net/latest/en/manual/scripts/types-of-script.html#synchronous-scripts): A callback method that is called every frame to update the game state.
 - **Physics-Based Movement**: Moving entities using the physics engine to simulate realistic interactions.
 - **Non-Physical Movement**: Moving entities by directly changing their position without physics interactions.
-- **Transform**: A component that defines the position, rotation, and scale of an entity.
+- [Transform](https://doc.stride3d.net/latest/en/tutorials/csharpbeginner/transform-position.html): Defines an entity's position, rotation, and scale in the scene.
-- **Force**: A vector that represents a physical force applied to an entity.
+- [Force](https://doc.stride3d.net/latest/en/api/Stride.Physics.RigidbodyComponent.html?q=Force#Stride_Physics_RigidbodyComponent_ApplyForce_Stride_Core_Mathematics_Vector3_): A vector that represents a physical force applied to an [entity](https://doc.stride3d.net/latest/en/manual/physics/rigid-bodies.html).
-- **Delta Time**: The time elapsed between frames, used for frame-independent movement.
+- [Delta Time](https://doc.stride3d.net/latest/en/tutorials/csharpbeginner/delta-time.html): The time elapsed between frames, used for frame-independent movement.
-- **Material**: A visual property that defines how an entity is rendered, including color, texture, and shading.
+- [Material](https://doc.stride3d.net/latest/en/manual/graphics/materials/index.html): A visual property that defines how an entity is rendered, including color, texture, and shading.
-- **Ground Gizmo**: A visual representation of the ground plane and axis directions in the scene.
+- [Ground Gizmo](https://stride3d.github.io/stride-community-toolkit/api/Stride.CommunityToolkit.Engine.GameExtensions.html#Stride_CommunityToolkit_Engine_GameExtensions_AddGroundGizmo_Stride_Engine_Game_System_Nullable_Stride_Core_Mathematics_Vector3__System_Boolean_System_Boolean_): A visual representation of the ground plane and axis directions in the scene.
-- **GameTime**: A structure that provides time-related information for the game loop.
+- [GameTime](https://doc.stride3d.net/latest/en/api/Stride.Games.GameTime.html): A structure that provides time-related information for the game loop.
-- **Vector3**: A 3D vector that represents a point or direction in 3D space.
+- [Vector3](https://doc.stride3d.net/latest/en/api/Stride.Core.Mathematics.Vector3.html): A 3D vector that represents a point or direction in 3D space.
-- **Frame Rate**: The number of frames rendered per second, measured in frames per second (FPS).
+- [Frame Rate](https://en.wikipedia.org/wiki/Frame_rate): The number of frames rendered per second, measured in frames per second (FPS).

 ## Prerequisites 🏠